asgdevops/git/labs/lab_03_creating_a_repository.md

-# 3. Creating a repository
+# 3. Creating a local repository

 ## Goal
 - Create a Git repository in your local machine.